Olivia Jade Living ‘A Never-Ending Nightmare’ Following College Admissions Scandal

 “She feels she has worked very hard to get different work deals and everything is just gone.
 She thought she knew what the future had in store for her, and it all just crumbled,” the insider shares.
 “It’s a never-ending nightmare for her.
 She understands the serious consequences her parents are facing and she is very scared.”

-At this point, it is still unclear whether or not Olivia and Bella were aware of their parents scheme to get them into USC but one thing is for sure — they’re also getting the brunt of it.
+At this point, it is still unclear whether or not Olivia and Bella were aware of their parents’ scheme to get them into USC but one thing is for sure — they’re getting the brunt of it.
 As The Inquisitr shared yesterday, makeup retailer Sephora announced that they would be dropping their collaboration with Olivia following the highly-publicized scandal.

 The 19-year-old had a makeup collaboration with Sephora called the Olivia Jade x Sephora Bronze Palette.
-While it was sold out at the time that news of the scandal broke, Sephora still made a statement, saying that they decided to end their partnership with Olivia Jade effective immediately, and yanking it from the website.
+While it was sold out at the time that news of the scandal broke, Sephora still made a statement, saying that they decided to end their partnership with Olivia Jade effective immediately.
+The company also yanked it from the website.

 Lori Loughlin is also feeling the heat from her previous employers and as The Inquisitr shared, the actress was dropped from the Hallmark Channel as of yesterday.
 Loughlin has starred in a number of films on the network as well as the popular series When Calls the Heart, which is currently in its sixth season.
-In the statement, Crown Media, who owns Hallmark, said that they were “saddened” by the recent new surrounding the college admissions scandal and would not be working with Loughlin any longer.
+In the statement, Crown Media, who owns Hallmark, said that they were “saddened” by the recent news surrounding the college admissions scandal and would not be working with Loughlin any longer.

 “We are no longer working with Lori Loughlin and have stopped development of all productions that air on the Crown Media Family Network channels involving Lori Loughlin including Garage Sale Mysteries, an independent third party production,” they shared.